isomerpages/mindef-sg101/resources/connexionsg/_posts/2023-02-18-post-#TD Food Security.md

 We are also advancing innovative agriculture through vertical farming and alternative proteins.
 In 2021, Singapore became the world’s first regulatory authority to approve the sales of lab-grown meat.
 Today, there are about 20 companies in Singapore developing lab-grown meat and plant-based protein.
 In the future, the Agri-Food Innovation Park located within the Greater Sungei Kadut area, forming part of the larger Northern Agri-tech and Food Corridor, will house industries that develop high-tech urban farming solutions to meet Singapore’s food challenges.

 Every one of us can also play a part in reducing the burden of food imports: by adapting and adjusting our eating habits.
 For example, instead of eating fresh meat, we can be more open-minded to frozen meat, which is as nutritious as fresh meat but cheaper.
-And inhttps://www.facebook.com/SGFoodAgency/videos/1564207313933952/stead of adding to food waste — which accounts for about 12% of total waste generated in Singapore, the equivalent of 800 million kilogrammes of food being wasted! — we can plan for our meals, store food properly and create tasty dishes with leftovers.
+And instead of adding to food waste — which accounts for about 12% of total waste generated in Singapore, the equivalent of 800 million kilogrammes of food being wasted! — we can plan for our meals, store food properly and create tasty dishes with leftovers.

 These ABC habits are good to have on our grocery runs:
 𝗔dapt to available options